oracle-livelabs/pts/ac-with-ucp/lab4-simple-ac/lab4-simple-ac.md

 ![KillSess2](./images/task2/image410.png " ")

-7. Back to the first terminal window where the application is running, strike any key again !
+7. Back to the first terminal window where the application is running, strike RETURN again !

 Since our single connection to the database has been broken, the program expectedly receives an error.